Keywords

 iii.
 Requesting for relevant documents from the relevant stakeholders at MOH, Kilifi County department of health and donor and partner organizations.

 Data management and selection process.
 All documents retrieved from online sources will be exported and managed in Endnote v20 or Mendeley where duplicates will also be identified.
 The reviewer (EO) will manually screen the documents to identify those relevant to the review questions and that meet the eligibility criteria.
 The screening will be based on the title of the document, a search of terms, including vulnerability, immunization, and vaccination within the documents, and by reading through the executive summary of a document.
-The list of documents identified as eligible for review will then be shared with the other reviewers (PC, CJ, DM and DK).
-The team will then meet to discuss the appropriateness of the documents identified as eligible and a consensus will be reached on documents to be included for final review.
+We don’t intend to apply formal inter-rater reliability measures (e.g., Cohen’s Kappa); however, to ensure consistency and quality control, screening decisions and the list of documents identified as eligible for review will be shared with the PC, CJ, DM and DK for verification.
+EO and PC, CJ, DM and DK will then meet to discuss the appropriateness of the documents identified as eligible.
+During these meetings, any disagreements will be discussed, and a consensus will be reached on documents to be included for final review.
+The process of selecting relevant documents for review will be summarized using a PRISMA-style flow diagram, detailing the number of documents identified, screened, included, and excluded, along with reasons for exclusion.

 Data collection process and data items.
-Data collection will be performed by EO using a data extraction template12.
-Extracted data will then be shared with co-reviewers who will independently review it, after which the team will meet to discuss and resolve any disagreements.
+Data collection will be performed by EO using a data extraction template.13 The extracted data will then be shared with co-reviewers, who will independently review it.
+Afterwards, the team will meet to discuss and resolve any disagreements.
 The data extraction tool will be developed using an Excel spreadsheet.
-Each row of the tool will capture documents identified, while the individual columns will capture the type of information to extract from the documents.
-Information to be extracted will include general information about the documents e.g., the full title of the document, author(s), date of publication, purpose of the document, intended users/audience and a summary of issues addressed in the document.
-The second category of information to be extracted will include explicit and implicit information related to vulnerability.
-To extract this type of data, a full text review of documents that are entirely focused on immunization will be conducted, while for documents that contain other information apart from immunization, only relevant sections will be read and data extracted, in addition to the general information about the document.
+Each row of the tool will capture the identified documents, while the individual columns will capture the types of information to extract from them.
+Information to be extracted will include general information about the documents, e.g., the full title of the document, author(s), date of publication, purpose of the document, intended users/audience and a summary of issues addressed in the document.
+The second category of information to be extracted will include how vulnerability is defined, who is considered vulnerable and strategies to address the needs of those considered vulnerable.
+To extract this type of data, a full-text review of documents that are entirely focused on immunization will be conducted, while for documents that contain other information apart from immunization, only relevant sections will be read and data extracted, in addition to the general information about the document.

-The key outcomes for this review will be a description of how vulnerability issues have been framed in immunization and health sector policy documents in Kenya, strategies planned and/or implemented by the Kenyan government to address health related vulnerabilities and those specific to access and uptake of vaccines as well as gaps and opportunities in the policy documents reviewed.
+The key outcomes for this review will be a description of how vulnerability issues have been conceptualized in immunization and health sector policy documents in Kenya, strategies planned and/or implemented by the Kenyan government to address health-related vulnerabilities and those specific to access and uptake of vaccines in the policy documents reviewed.
+Findings from this review will be shared with relevant stakeholders through policy briefs and dissemination meetings and explored further through primary research focusing on vulnerabilities influencing childhood vaccination in Kenya.

-Data synthesis will follow an inductive approach where the extracted data on vulnerability will be read line by line and appropriate codes applied.
+Data synthesis will follow an inductive approach where the extracted data on vulnerability will be read line by line and appropriate codes applied in Nvivo 12 software.
 Data will then be organized thematically to address the review objectives: how vulnerability issues are conceptualized/defined, aspects considered in the documents and strategies proposed to address vulnerability issues.
+The themes developed will be reviewed and revised through comparison across documents, and any discrepancies will be discussed amongst reviewers until a consensus is reached.

 Completion of this review is anticipated to be by September 2023.
 The study team is currently screening documents identified through online searches.

 The review intends to provide an understanding of vulnerability issues in the context of health and immunization in Kenya.
 Specifically, it will focus on how vulnerability issues are framed in policy documents to identify gaps and opportunities that can be harnessed to address vulnerabilities that influence access and uptake of vaccines.
-We intend to explore the gaps identified through the review with relevant stakeholders through primary research and contribute to the improvement of the policy landscape around immunization through policy recommendations.
+We intend to explore the gaps identified through the review with relevant stakeholders through primary research and contribute to the improvement of the policy landscape around immunization by sharing the findings through policy briefs and dissemination meetings with health and EPI stakeholders at national, county and sub-county levels.

 Harvard Dataverse: Equity, vulnerability and childhood immunization in Kenya and Uganda: a systematic review of policy documents protocol. https://doi.org/10.7910/DVN/GZOQTL.